 The connection here with sound-wave energy is interesting.
 Just as music can help one's mind focus, stimulate deeper thinking and often help with problem-solving, so too can the resonances of a visual esthetic.
 This combined with the powerful statements that flags and banners provoke, my work invites you to open up new territories - beyond The Perimeters of Perception.

-The video below is a short interview with me about the project.
+The video above is a short interview with me about the project.

 The Invisible Forest Guerrilla Theatre - Portugal

 In August and September 2020 I was working in Portugal with the A Bela Association as co-creator and artistic director of a new project titled: The Invisible Forest.

 The Invisible Forest was a guerrilla theatre concept that opened up an autonomous space around some of Lisbon's ancient surviving trees.
 One Olive tree in Santa Iria de Azóia, stands alone in a built-up urban area and is an incredible 2,850 years old (see photo below).

 The idea was to reclaim the area around each of the trees using performers dressed as faceless, hooded ninjas.
 These characters were both warrior-protectors and silent witnesses, who, by circling each tree, defined a new space in which various performances invited the audience (who were also asked to attend wearing a black hooded sweatshirt) to re-assess their perceptions and re-orientate themselves with the ancient tree as a new point of reference.
 And in this way, examine questions around the intrusion of dysfunctional hierarchies and extractive privatised economies into nature, into our communities and how these intervene in our personal relationships with each other and the world.

 Originally designed as a democratically co-created project, the guerilla theatre events combined elements of performance, electronic music, song, video, costume and visual art as well as documentary statements (in the form of recorded interviews with members of local communities) and poetic rituals and abstractions.